 Yes, student loan debt has to be repaid.
 But unless it’s a major circumstance (like death, disability, identity theft, etc.), the debt can be eliminated.
 If a company reaches out to you promising that they can eliminate your student loan debt, cut off contact immediately.
 That’s because the company is trying to scam you out of your hard earned money.
 These scams relate to closed for-profit colleges and universities.
 A company will claim that because you attend a specific college, they will say that you qualify for a student loan debt elimination.
 This is not true.

 There are ways to protect yourself from student loan scams.
-In the event you come across these scams via phone or email, you must cut contact immediately.
-If you know the name of your student loan, call them to verify if it was actually them that made the call.
-Inform them about the call or email you received about your student loan.
+In the event you come across these scams via phone or email, you must cut contact with them immediately.
+If you know the financial institution/company name of where your student loan came from, call or email them directly to verify if it was actually them that contacted you.
+Inform them about the calls or emails you received about your student loan.

-As always, you must not give any personal information that is tied to your identity to someone you don’t know.
-This goes for over the phone or via the Internet.
+As always, you must never give out any personal information (that’s tied to your identity), to someone you don’t know.
+This goes for over the phone or thru the Internet.
 Never give out your bank account information, credit card information, Social Security number, or any other financial information.

-Knowing what scams exists will make you aware that it exists.
-It will also give you an idea of what you can do to protect yourself should a scammer chooses you as the next possible victim.
-If you have borrowed student loans in the past, be sure to get in contact with your lender if you believe that you’ve received a suspicious email or phone call about your student loan.
-They’ll be able to confirm whether or not if it’s the real deal or if you just dodged a bullet.
+Knowing what scams exist in this world, will prepare you and make you more aware, so you’ll know how to deal with them accordingly when encountered.
+It will also give you an idea of what you can do to protect yourself, should a scammer choose you as their next possible victim.
+If you have borrowed student loans in the past, be sure to get in contact with your lender direct, if you believe that you’ve received a suspicious email, or phone call about your student loan debt.
+They’ll be able to confirm whether or not if it’s the real deal, or if you just dodged a bullet.

 Do you have any experience with being involved in a student loan scam?
 Do you have any questions concerning this scam review?
 If so, please leave your comments or questions at the bottom of this post, and I will be more than happy to get back to you.
 Thanks again for checking out my post, and good luck with your success online..